 The product realization activities that LANL and LLNL will undertake and the key challenges are discussed below.
-For the purpose of this Plan, the pit to be produced for the 30 ppy mission ("the Pit") is a modified version of a pit currently in the active stockpile.
+For the purpose of this Proposal, the pit to be produced for the 30 ppy mission ("the Pit") is a modified version of a pit currently in the active stockpile.
 The pit that the Pit's design is based on is referred to as the "Legacy Pit."
 The Pit is intended for use in an emerging nuclear weapon system to be acquired through an NNSA weapon acquisition program.
-This Plan addresses the actions LANL must take to achieve the pit production goals and does not discuss the activities at other NNSA sites.
+This Proposal addresses the actions LANL must take to achieve the pit production goals and does not discuss the activities at other NNSA sites.

 The NNSA-chartered Pit Product Realization Team (PRT) established a baseline schedule for product realization to produce the Pit FPU in 2023.
 The LLNL DA has specified which Pit production processes require evaluation and qualification by the DA through Engineering Evaluations (EE) and other activities.
 A summary of the PRT's product realization schedule is shown in Figure 5.
 This figure reflects the Pit PRT baseline schedule, which is subject to change as the PRT updates the status, plans, and requirements associated with the product realization process.
-Relative to the product realization for other WR components, the EEs for the Pit must be started and completed earlier in the process in order for hardware of acceptable quality to be available for use in the Pit certification experiments and evaluations, which must be completed prior to FPU delivery in 2023.
-As of September 2019, Figure 5 is consistent with the planning of the EE's through the PRT.
-The PRT is refining the order and schedule of the EEs to support delivery of FPU in 2023.

-To reduce the possibility of delays to the EE schedule, LANL is leveraging the experience gained from the production and certification of the Legacy Pit at the Rocky Flats Plant and the W88 pit at LANL to align the schedules for LANL PA process development and LLNL DA certification testing.
-If delays are realized in the EE schedule, recovery strategies may include the following:
+LANL is leveraging the experience gained from the production and certification of the Legacy Pit at the Rocky Flats Plant and the W88 pit at LANL to align the schedules for LANL PA process development and LLNL DA certification testing.